pytorch/torchcodec/README.md

 1. Install CUDA Toolkit.
 Pytorch and TorchCodec supports CUDA Toolkit versions 11.8, 12.1 or 12.4.
-In particular TorchCodec depends on CUDA libraries libnpp and libnvrtc.
+In particular TorchCodec depends on CUDA libraries libnpp and libnvrtc (which are part of CUDA Toolkit).

 2. Install Pytorch that corresponds to your CUDA Toolkit version using the [official instructions](https://pytorch.org/get-started/locally/).